unrealwork/atsd-use-cases/tutorials/calculated-values/README.md

 ### CPI Calculated from a Variable Baseline

-The index is the year used as a baseline for all other years' values.
-Years which showed an increase in the cost of consumer goods will therefore be greater than 100.00 while years which saw deflation in the cost of consumer goods will be less than 100.00.
+The index is the baseline year when performing calculations.
+Years showing an increase in the cost of consumer goods are therefore greater than 100.00 while years exhibiting deflation in the cost of consumer goods based on the index are less than 100.00.

 **Figure 2.2**: CPI Calculated from a Variable Baseline (1990-07-01) **FRED**